In a hole in a ground there lived a hobbit. In a land called Australia, there lived an adventurer.

 Crossing the glacier was the first major undertaking of their quest.
 The adventurer had heard tell of the undulating fields of crisp whites and stunning blues which were abruptly interrupted by towering, jagged cliffs and beautiful flowing caves, their shapes determined by the endless, determined trickle of meltwater.
 In actual fact, the scene was perhaps more closely comparable to a sea than fields, because the frozen cliffs and caverns were constantly on the move as they made their way inexorably down the mountain.
 The travellers were transported to this colossal mass of ice in a thundering metal beast which soared through the air on wings that did not flap like a regular bird’s, but rotated with a steady thud.
 When they landed on the glacier, they were greeted by an extremely unusual gentleman.
 He had a tall pointed blue hat, a long grey cloak, a silver scarf over which his long white beard hung down below his waist, and immense black boots.

 Now, that wasn’t quite true, but it would have been fabulous had it been.
 Instead, they were welcomed by their ordinary-looking but still very friendly guide, who took them safely across the ice, carving paths and staircases with the same finesse as a master mason carving stone.
 He warned them of the ferocious Kea guardians of the ice lands.
-These creatures who would pelt you with rocks and destroy your provisions if you ever made the mistake of straying too far for too long.
+These creatures who would pelt you with rocks and destroy your provisions if you ever made the mistake of straying too far for too long (as our guide had discovered from personal experience).
 Our adventurer sighted one of these fearsome tricksters from afar, his green feathers and beady eyes stark against the ice, but thankfully he did not deem her or her companions a serious enough threat.

 They were emboldened by their successful venture across the ice and made their way to wilder and more remote climbs.
-Doubtful Sound, so named because sound refused to behave as it should within its undefined boundaries, was a misty mysterious waterway enclosed on either side by rock walls, the heights of which were unknown because they were eternally wreathed in cloud.
-The peculiarities which made everyone slightly hard of hearing were thanks to the unexplainable magic of dragons (unexplainable because they didn’t even understand it themselves).
-Dragons who made their homes in the lofty cliffs behind the infinite waterfalls, seemingly infinite in both number and size.
-Imagine their magic, if you will, as layers and layers of spells laid gently over one another and then tangled and snarled into an impossible mess by the endless twists, turns and flights of dragons soaring through the fragile layers.
+Doubtful Sound, so named because sound refused to behave as it should within its undefined boundaries.
+It was a misty, mysterious waterway enclosed on either side by rock walls, the heights of which were unknown because they were eternally wreathed in cloud.
+The peculiarities which made everyone slightly hard of hearing were thanks to the inexplicable magic of dragons (inexplicable because they didn’t even understand it themselves).
+Imagine the magic of dragons, if you will, produced over the centuries, as layers and layers of spells laid gently over one another.
+These layers became tangled and snarled into an impossible mess, producing unexpected magical results, by the endless twists, turns and flights of the dragons soaring through the fragile layers.

 To top everything off, their journey on the Sound was infinitely improved by a magnificent feast, prepared by Tom, son of Plumm, son of Flan, which bolstered their spirits and prepared them for the adventures that lay in store…